Read This Before Your First Forest Bathing Session.

 You’re attending a wellness retreat

-You want deeper meaning-making
+You want deeper experience in the woods

 You need help slowing down